ip413/typesetting-jekyll-theme/README.md

 The last thing you need to do is to register an account on [vercel](https://vercel.app/), and then deploy the repository where you store this blog.

-### 2. Deploy on GitHub pages
+### 2. Deploy on GitHub Pages

-Frankly speaking, in 2022 GitHub pages still [do not support](https://github.com/github/pages-gem/issues/651) Jekyll 4.0 and newer version, which makes many new features unavailable.
+Frankly speaking, in 2022 GitHub Pages still [do not support](https://github.com/github/pages-gem/issues/651) Jekyll 4.0 and newer version, which makes many new features unavailable.
 Rendering of mathematical formulas is a problem, MathJax renders fine in Jekyll 4.0 and later versions most of the time, but does not display properly in lower versions.
 If your blog contains a lot of mathematical formulas, I suggest you deploy it in vercel, because it supports Jekyll versions after 4.0.

-Deploying on GitHub pages just requires adding GitHub actions.
+Deploying on GitHub Pages just requires adding GitHub actions.
 Copy all the files of the `.github` folder of the [repository](https://github.com/poole/poole/tree/gh-pages) where Poole is located to your own blog directory, and then push it to GitHub.
-If you also want good rendering of mathematical formulas on GitHub pages, I recommend taking a look at [KaTeX](https://katex.org/).
+If you also want good rendering of mathematical formulas on GitHub Pages, I recommend taking a look at [KaTeX](https://katex.org/).